cchaitanya27/C4gtdiksha/README.md

 ### Auto generate content in local language

-Add a short and descriptive project name here.

 ### Description
 The project is a Node.js application that provides an API for translating text using the Neural Machine Translation (NMT) model.
 The main purpose of the project is to demonstrate how to integrate with a translation pipeline and perform translations between different languages.